-Forty years later and with the Fiesta ST200 hitting the streets, that's still very much the case.
+Almost half a century later and with the near-200bhp Mk8 ST on our roads, that's still very much the case.
 Below you'll find five of the best fast Fiestas, and we explain just what made them so special.

 The Supersport wasn’t technically the first sporting Fiesta – that was the 1300 Sport – but it was very much the precursor to the XR2 that followed in the second generation.